rohancs95/serverless-custom-cli/readme.md

 ## Usage

-Just type **serverless-custom**serv and you will get rest of the options.
+Just type **serverless-custom** and you will get rest of the options.